 - A. Smoking is not permitted within the building or within 25 feet of entrances, operable windows, or outdoor-air intakes.
+This includes all tobacco, vaping and marijuana products.

 3.2 REFRIGERANT REMOVAL

 - A. Credit EA 6: Remove clean-agent fire-extinguishing agents that contain HCFCs or halons according to Section 024119 "Selective Demolition" and replace with agent that does not contain HCFCs or halons.
 See Section 212200 "Clean-Agent Fire-Extinguishing Systems" for additional requirements.